madeso/bookshelf/content/books/97things/thing_83.md

 +++
-title = "Testing Is the Engineering Rigor of Software Development" weight = 83
+title = "83: Testing Is the Engineering Rigor of Software Development" weight = 83
 +++